-Sorenson VRS® (SVRS®) videophones are distributed for use by deaf individuals who primarily use American Sign Language (ASL) to communicate.
+Sorenson Communications videophones are distributed for use by Deaf people who primarily use American Sign Language (ASL) to communicate.

 After you complete and submit an application, a Sorenson representative will contact you to discuss your needs and to develop an installation plan.

-Yes, after you complete and submit an application, a Sorenson representative will be able to provide you with references from agencies similar to your organization that use SVRS at Work.
+Yes.
+After you complete and submit an application, a Sorenson representative will be able to provide you with references from agencies similar to your organization that use Sorenson at Work.

-After we receive your application, a Sorenson representative will be assigned to assist you.
-This person will guide you through the installation process as well as be your contact for any questions or problems you may have.
-In addition, you can also send an email with questions to SVRSatWork@sorenson.com.
+After we receive your application, a Sorenson representative will contact and assist you.
+The Sorenson representative will guide you through the videophone installation process as well as provide you with support and address any questions or problems you may have.
+You can also email questions to SVRSatWork@sorenson.com.

 After you complete and submit an application, a Sorenson representative will contact you to discuss your needs and develop an installation plan.
-A Sorenson trainer will come install the equipment, provide you with training and answer any questions you may have.
+A Sorenson trainer will install the equipment, provide you with training, and answer any questions you may have.

-Depending on the configuration of your network and the number of videophones you are connecting, installation can usually be completed in two to four hours.
+Depending on the configuration of your network and the number of videophones you are connecting, installation is typically completed in two to four hours.

 Yes.
 After you complete and submit an application, a Sorenson representative will contact you to discuss your needs and to set up a test or demonstration.
 In addition, you can send an email to SVRSatWork@sorenson.com to request a demonstration.

-Sorenson videophones can be installed anywhere there is a hardwire internet connection.
+Yes.
+Sorenson videophones can be installed anywhere and moved from room to room as long as there is a hardwire internet connection.

-Yes, we have installed videophones in many public settings.
-A Sorenson representative can help to develop a public installation solution that best fits your environment.
+Yes.
+Sorenson has installed videophones in many public settings.
+A Sorenson representative will work with you to develop a public installation solution that best fits your needs and environment.

-Any type of hardwire high-speed internet service (DSL, broadband cable, T1, etc.) will work with Sorenson ntouch VP® videophones.
-For best performance, Sorenson recommends your service speed be at least 512Kbps.
-The videophone will work at lower service speeds, but the quality of the video displayed will improve at higher speeds.
+Any type of hardwire high-speed internet service (DSL, broadband cable, T1, etc.) will work with Sorenson videophones.
+For best performance, Sorenson recommends service speed be at least 512Kbps.
+The videophone will work at lower service speeds, but the quality of the video displayed is improved at higher speeds.

-Sorenson ntouch VP videophones require a hardwire internet connection.
+Sorenson videophones require a hardwire internet connection.
 If you need a wireless connection, a wireless bridge can provide this capability.

-Yes, the Sorenson ntouch VP videophone is designed to operate behind firewalls.
-A Sorenson representative can help to develop a customized installation solution that works for your network firewall.
+Yes.
+The Sorenson videophone is designed to operate behind firewalls.
+A Sorenson representative will help develop a customized installation solution that works for your network firewall.

-The Sorenson ntouch VP videophone does not require inbound ports to be opened.
-However, some outbound ports may need to be opened depending on the restriction settings of your network.
+The Sorenson videophone does not require inbound ports to be opened.
+However, some outbound ports may need to be opened, depending on the restriction settings of your network.

 Yes.
-After you complete and submit an application, a Sorenson representative will be happy to provide you with the technical documentation you need for network configuration.
+After you complete and submit an application, a Sorenson representative will provide you with the technical documentation you need for network configuration.

-All VRS companies are compensated through the same Telecommunications Relay Service (TRS) Fund.
-Funds are made available by the Americans with Disabilities Act (ADA), a federal law that requires functional equivalency in telecommunications access.
-Sorenson is compensated for the number of minutes interpreted for VRS calls.
+All VRS companies are compensated through the same Telecommunications Relay Services (TRS) Fund established by the Federal Communications Commission (FCC) under the Americans with Disabilities Act (ADA), a federal law that requires functional equivalency in telecommunications access.
+Sorenson receives compensation from the TRS Fund for the number of minutes interpreted for VRS calls.

-No, there are no ongoing costs.
-VRS calls are paid for by the U.S. government’s Telecommunications Relay Service (TRS) Fund.
+No. There are no ongoing costs.
+VRS calls are paid for by the TRS Fund established by the FCC and funded by other telecommunications users.
 Sorenson provides the videophones and related software at no cost to you.
-You are responsible only for the cost of internet service required to place and receive VRS calls.
+You are only responsible for the cost of internet service required to place and receive VRS calls.